minerva-medical/minerva-medical.github.io/index.md

 First, [install Meteor](https://www.meteor.com/install).

-Second, download a copy of [Minerva Medical](https://github.com/minerva-medical) (will need to update link when repo is created) from Github.
+Second, download a copy of [Minerva Medical](https://github.com/minerva-medical/minerva).

 Third, open up your terminal/command prompt and cd into the app directory of the Minerva Medical copy you had just downloaded and install the necessary libraries by invoking meteor npm install: